 No matter what, but especially if you are interested in painting your chromosomes, I recommend uploading your DNA to as many websites as possible – especially those with chromosome browsers that I mentioned above.

-To be useful, you should paint as many chromosomes as possible, and to do this, you need to have as many DNA matches as possible.
+To be useful, you should paint as many chromosomes as you can, and to do this, you need to have as many DNA matches as possible.

 Which matches should you paint first on DNA Painter?